codingk8/codeTraining_tracking_Recap/#100DaysOfCode - Round 1.md

 - [ ] Ask the question about embedded video in #100DaysOfCode Slack + fCC Forum

 __Also:__
-- [ ] *Fine-tuning:* Add a burger nav to the Tech doc project - [See here](https://medium.freecodecamp.org/how-to-build-a-responsive-navbar-with-a-toggle-menu-using-flexbox-3438e1d08783) may be also to the Tribute page project, and to the portefolio project
-- [ ] *Fine-tuning:* Change the Tribute page project end text effect and choose one in CSS
-- [ ] *Fine-tuning:* Clarify the Sticky anomaly, make a test file and see what works ([here](https://developer.mozilla.org/fr/docs/Web/CSS/position) [here](https://css-tricks.com/creating-sliding-effects-using-sticky-positioning/))
 - [ ] *Fine-tuning:* How to make the zoom in effect without the size change (CSS or JS?)
 - [ ] *Tutorial:* Node School (make a list)

 ---